Sandie Craigie, 1963…2005

 “Ah wish ma backside was as big as hers” says one of the older women, and we all laugh.

-In the airport lounge, exhausted after more than 36 hours of hard driving, I see a young woman, pregnant, looking good in her expensive, glamorous, maternity wear.
+In the airport lounge, exhausted after more than 16 hours of hard driving, I see an attractive young woman, pregnant, looking good in her expensive, glamorous, maternity wear.

-By chance we are seated together on the plane.
+By chance we are seated together on the flight.
 I’m feeling drawn and drained, old and plain, whilst she glows and is that ‘perfect picture’ of health.

 A few hours later she is asleep, her head lolling in ungainly fashion, mouth hanging open, breathing loud and deep.
 I smile, remembering that in repose, we are all changelings.